Hello friends! Today I am going to show you how to make Homemade Oreo Cookies! They are fun to make, and absolutely delicious!

 Pre-heat the oven to 350ºF and bake each tray for about 10 minutes.

 Let the cookies cool.

-Cream shortening and butter together in a electric mixer, at medium speed for a couple minutes until fluffy.
+Cream the shortening and butter together with an electric mixer, at medium speed for a couple minutes until fluffy.

-Add sugar and vanilla.
+Add the sugar and vanilla.
 Mix on low until incorporated.
-Raise speed to medium and beat for a few seconds.
+Raise the speed to medium and beat for a few seconds.
 If the cream is too thick, add a bit of water or milk to thin it out slightly.